WeDu-official/XVX-Browser/README.md

 -THE 1.7 UPDATE (AKA 'gospel of balnoma'):

-it's the same as 1.6 update but all the removed features came back(ecpect the documentation(it might not come back for long time)
+it's the same as 1.6 update but all the removed features came back(expect the documentation(it might not come back for long time)

 plus we fixed many bugs